mircotoll01/butterfly-SOA-driver/README.md

     </tr>
     <tr>
         <td>MAXV</td>
-        <td>Integer from 0 to 2048, which corresponds to a voltage output from the DAC that goes from 0 to 2.048V.
+        <td>Integer from 0 to 5000.
+The program scales it down to reach a voltage output from the DAC that goes from 0 to 1.250V.
-        Maximum TEC voltage will be set to 4*MAXV</td>
+        Since TEC voltage is set to 4*MAXV the range 0-5V range can be achieved.</td>
     </tr>
     <tr>
         <td>PWM</td>